 • Davide Morpho Gorla said "'Pop Soledad' is a tribute to one of my favourite actress of the past, charming Soledad Miranda, that plays her most famous roles in Jess Franco's movies in the seventies.
 I think is a tribute also to the enchanting colors of that marvelous age..."

 • Yam said "My Dad introduced me to cinema and I quickly grew a passion for it, and foreign cinema.
 I fell in love with Soledad, her haunting eyes and alluring, sultry mannerisms."

 • Andrew Labanaris is a tattoo artist, and said "Vampyros Lesbos was the first I saw her in...she's a haunting beauty."

-• Juana Moore is a is a visual artist who has created a series of Art-O-Mat portraits, including her Soledad portrait.
+• Juana Moore is a visual artist who has created a series of Art-O-Mat portraits, including her Soledad portrait.

 • Raül Ferreira said "She was great in She Killed in Ecstasy and in Eugenie.
 Also she has a very nice face that's why I like to draw her so much."